Points On License: Driving Licence Points And DVLA Check Help

 Certain serious offences carry a significantly extended retention period.
 Drink driving endorsements (DR10) and other alcohol or drug-related driving convictions remain on your DVLA record for 11 years from the date of conviction, not from the date of the offence.

-The reason for the extended period is rooted in public safety.
-Drink driving recidivism data shows that drivers with one conviction carry a meaningfully elevated risk of reoffending.
-Insurers, employers, and licensing authorities need access to this history for longer to make properly informed decisions.
+The reason is rooted in public safety.
+Drink driving recidivism data shows drivers with one conviction carry a meaningfully elevated risk of reoffending.
+Insurers, employers, and licensing authorities need access to this history for longer to make informed decisions.
+In my experience, this is also the endorsement most likely to cause job loss years after the event, particularly in any role requiring a DBS check alongside a licence check.

 Do Points Get Wiped After A Ban?

-This is one of the most common misconceptions I encounter.
-The answer is no. Serving a disqualification does not clear your endorsement record.
+This is one of the most common misconceptions I encounter, and the answer is firmly no. Serving a disqualification does not clear your endorsement record.

-In addition, if you were disqualified under the totting up system, you must be aware that any points accrued before the ban that have not yet expired will continue to count once you resume driving.
+If you were disqualified under the totting up system, any points accrued before the ban that have not yet expired will continue to count once you resume driving.
 This catches many returning drivers off guard.
+I had a client last year who picked up a fresh SP30 within four months of getting his licence back, not realising two of his earlier points were still active.
+He went straight back into a totting up hearing.

-Where a driver was disqualified for a period of 56 days or more, they must also reapply for their licence before driving again.
+Where a driver was disqualified for 56 days or more, they must reapply for their licence before driving again.
 This is not automatic reinstatement.
-For certain high-risk offenders, an extended driving test may also be required before the licence is restored.
+For certain high-risk offenders, an extended driving test may also be required.

 Frequently Asked Questions About Points On License